THE

 In a democracy there are no social outcomes that are beyond the jurisdiction of the common good; individual freedom is not an immunity from obligation to the founding covenant; the principle of equality does not mean "equal opportunity" to become unequal.

 Freedom--"the pursuit of happiness"--is a natural, but not an unalienable right.
 A degree of personal freedom is one among the several rights that constitute liberty: first is the equal right to life, then the equal protection (liberty) of the natural rights of life, then the right to a freedom of individual action that conforms to the equal rights of others.
-Freedom can harm; liberty protects against the freedoms that harm--violent actions, misinforming speech, subversive wielding of wealth and power to procure advantage.
+Freedom can harm; liberty protects against the freedoms that harm--violent actions, misinforming speech, the wielding of wealth and power to procure advantage.

 The claim of freedom must always be questioned: whose freedom; freedom to do what; and what is the likely outcome of that freedom on the rights of others?
 Neoliberalism is loaded with systemic permissions--legal pathways and practices, and corporate structures--that facilitate and obscure the corruption of democratic principles... the laws and institutions that reward avarice and advance human inequality.
+Freedom is not so valuable that it requires the acceptance of evil.

 Equality is the first declared self-evident truth, it must therefore be presumed to permeate the Constitution as a founding imperative, even where not explicit.
 Thus any legislative enactment or judicial interpretation that permits the unequal representation or unequal protection of any individual or group of individuals is a violation of the Constitution and the Declaration of Independence... the founding proclamation of national purpose for securing the natural and equal rights of every citizen.
 There can be no right, ostensibly justified by a first principle that is exercised in a manner that contradicts the principle; there is no democratic right or freedom to undermine democracy.
 Any judicial ruling that upholds a state of unequal representation or unequal protection is on its face unconstitutional, un-American, and anti-democracy.